learn-co-curriculum/phase-0-pac-2-logging-in-javascript/README.md

 ```

 This looks complicated, but all we're doing here is stringing together a series
-of expressions &mdash; some of them simple string values, and some of them
+of expressions — some of them simple string values, and some of them
-variables &mdash; with commas between each one.
+variables — with commas between each one.

 Alternatively, we can use string interpolation inside our `console.log()` to do
 the same thing: